bonuswalletapp/BonusWallet/README.md

 ## How to customise the appearance of your wallet fork

-If you are forking Jaxre Bonus, and have a token that you want to be locked visible this can now be done easily.
+If you are forking JAX RUPEE, and have a token that you want to be locked visible this can now be done easily.
 Let's say we want to only show Ethereum Mainnet, and always show the USDC stablecoin.

 ```
 class CustomViewSettings